andreacasalino/Fast-Quick-hull/README.md

 **Compile**

- * (**ONLY FOR USING THE THREAD POOL STRATEGY, OTHERWISE SKIP**) After cloning the library, if you want to use the thread pool approach, you need to initialize a git submodule by running the following commands from the root folder:
+ * (**ONLY FOR USING THE THREAD POOL STRATEGY, OTHERWISE SKIP**) After cloning the library you need to initialize a git submodule by running the following commands from the root folder:

    * `git submodule init`
    * `git submodule update`